Enoch-015/face-match/README.md

 Script steps:
 1. Start FastAPI (`api.py`) on `:8000`.
 2. Launch `main.py` recognition loop.
-3. Open `http://localhost:8000` in a browser, upload a reference image, join the room.
+3. Open `http://localhost:8000` in a browser, join the room, and follow the card capture guidance before presenting your live face.

 ### 6.4 Manual (Separate Terminals)
 ```